 Carrying amounts of due from and due to related parties which are payable and due on demand approximate their fair values.

-Financial assets at FVPL, derivatives and AFS investments

-Fair values of quoted equity securities are based on quoted prices published in markets.
+Financial assets at FVTPL, derivatives and financial assets at FVOCI/AFS investments Fair values of quoted equity securities are based on quoted prices published in markets.

 Biological assets